shaefelinger/codepedia/src/JS/modules.md

 #### Renaming Imports

--> to Avoid Naming Collisions
+-> to Avoid naming Collisions

 ES6 includes syntax for renaming imported resources by adding in the keyword `as`.

 ```js
 import { exportedResource as newlyNamedResource } from '/path/to/module'
 ```

 ```js
 // index.js